 ANXIETY

 Anxiety is a feeling of worry, unease or nervousness about something with an undetermined outcome.
-Anxiety is also the general term for mental health disorderthat can manifest through panic attacks, post-traumatic stress or obsessive compulsive behaviours.
+Anxiety is also the general term for mental health disorders that can manifest through panic attacks, post-traumatic stress or obsessive compulsive behaviours.
 Such disorders cause apprehension, fear and excessive worrying which in turn affect how we feel and behave, and can cause actual physical symptoms.

 SYMPTOMS